 I left for Burlington, Vermont early Sunday morning on October 8 and by 10:30 a.m. the following Tuesday, I was back in Charlotte.
 It was a quick trip, but a gorgeous one!

-Visiting Vermont in the fall is a dream.
+Visiting Vermont in the fall and learning about organic farming was a dream.
 The foliage is stunning and pops of the most vibrant reds, oranges and yellows made me wish Charlotte would hurry up and realize it was fall already when I returned home.
 (Thankfully Charlotte got the memo last weekend.)

 I was invited to Vermont by Stonyfield Organic to learn more about the importance of organics and organic farming and after a quick flight to Washington, D.C. and another to Burlington, I found myself in Vermont a little after lunchtime on Sunday.
 I was greeted by sunny skies and cool breezes, colorful leaves and rolling hills.
 Unfortunately Sunday’s sun was the only sun I’d see during my visit, but it was a beautiful welcome to the state and sneaking peeks at Lake Champlain as the sun was setting was nothing short of breathtaking.